-You can talk about green until you're blue in the face, but IT needs to communicate the power
+You can talk about green until you're blue in the face, but IT needs to communicate the power of efficiency.

 Green business initiatives are for the long haul: most users think their company's current green initiatives will impact the business for at least 20 years.
 They believe corporate green initiatives are substantial and truly matter to the overall well-being of their organization.